Dragonmystic707/exalted-reincarnated/docs/System/Martial_Arts.md

 **Type:** Reflexive
 **Duration:** Instant

-On being the target of a successful attack, the Stylist may react with startling speed, deflecting and shunting part of the damage.
+On being hit by a Decisive Strike, the Stylist may react with startling speed, deflecting and shunting part of the damage.
 For every 2 Motes and 1 Initiative spent, the Stylist may reduce the amount of incoming damage by 1.
 They may reduce up to (Essence)x2 damage this way from one attack.

 Should the Stylist reduce the incoming damage to 0, the attack is considered to not have hit in the first place.